Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-query-guidelines.md

 ### **❌ DO NOT** use `tolower` and `toupper` functions to perform case-insensitive comparison.
 Working with other systems you might expect you need to use `tolower` or `toupper` functions for the case-insensitive comparison.
 With Analytis Servie all the sting comparison is case-insensitive by default, thus you do not need to apply any functions to explicitly handle it.

-For example, the following query gets all the work items tagged with 'QUALITY', 'quality' or any other case combination of this word.
+For example, the following query gets all the work items tagged with "QUALITY", "quality" or any other case combination of this word.
 ```odata
 https://{account}.analytics.visualstudio.com/_odata/v1.0/WorkItems?
   $filter=Tags/any(t:t/TagName eq 'quality')